 If your baby prefers warm formula, remove a bottle from the refrigerator just before feeding and put it in a pot of hot (not boiling) water for a few minutes.
 Or use a bottle warmer.
-Do not use a microwave oven because the formula may become scalding hot while the bottle remains cool to the touch.
-Most babies do fine with
+Do not use a microwave oven because the formula may become scalding hot while the bottle remains coal to the touch.
+Most babies do fine with oven because the formula may become scalding hot while the bottle remains cool to the touch.
+Most babies do fine with room temperature formula.